 - Saving Time

-Working from home, you won’t experience endless traffic jams, overdue buses, subways or trains.
+Working from home, you won’t experience endless traffic jams, overdue buses, subways or trains. such as it is the case for the majority of jobs in big cities for example Casablanca Morocco.
 So by not commuting from home to work or from work, you do not lose anytime and this gained time can be well used.

 - Saving money